KALEIDOSCOPEIP/DAGNet/README.md

 make.sh
 ```

 **If the setup process goes well, there should be one newly generated cython .so file at `models/deform/` folder that matches the python version of your environment.
-Any errors reported from gcc/g++ during this compiling procedure could be related to your gcc/g++ configuration dismatch.**
+Any errors reported from gcc/g++ during this compiling procedure could be related to your gcc/g++ configuration mismatch.**

 ## Weight file